MJCSRibeiro/Lanius_biomod2/README.md

 **Outputs**
 -

 The script provided creates a temporary "Results" folder in the user's drive, found in "User\AppData\Local\Temp\".
-To access this folder it may be required to open the "Run" ("Executar" in portuguese) program and put in "appdata" as the folder you wish to open.
+To access this folder it may be required to open the "Run" ("Executar" in portuguese) program and write "appdata" as the folder you wish to open.

 The R script produces some files inside the temporary folder, including:
-  1. ".txt" files containing model accuracy metrics, variable importance for fitted models and predicted changes in the distribution caused by global change
+  1. ".txt" files containing model accuracy metrics, variable importance for fitted models and predicted changes in the distribution caused by global change.
+Reading these files in RStudio or converting into an Excel table will improve readibility.
-  2. ".asc" files that contain probability estimates for different models, binary presence-absence predictions and predicted range shifts in future scenarios
+  2. ".asc" files that contain probability estimates for different models, binary presence-absence predictions and predicted range shifts in future scenarios.
+These files can be opened in RStudio using the _raster_ package.

-Additionally, graphical outputs are also produced within the R Studio software "Plots" window.
+Additionally, graphical outputs are also produced within the RStudio software "Plots" window.
 Some of these are automatically produced when running the main analysis, while others require users to further run code after line 990.